 Machine Translation has usually been approaches with phrase-based statistical techniques, but neural networks are quickly becoming dominant.
 My favorite architectures are trained in the multilingual setting, where a single model translates from any source language to any target language, and in weakly supervised (or entirely unsupervised) settings.

 Games.
-Go playing programs have existed for a long while, but AlphaGo Zero (a ConvNet that looks at the raw state of the board and plays a move) has now become by far the strongest player of the game.
+Explicitly hand-coded Go playing programs have been developed for a long while, but AlphaGo Zero (a ConvNet that looks at the raw state of the board and plays a move) has now become by far the strongest player of the game.
 I expect we’re going to see very similar results in other areas, e.g. DOTA 2, or StarCraft.

 Databases.
 More traditional systems outside of Artificial Intelligence are also seeing early hints of a transition.
 For instance, “The Case for Learned Index Structures” replaces core components of a data management system with a neural network, outperforming cache-optimized B-Trees by up to 70% in speed while saving an order-of-magnitude in memory.